 There are many opportunities for Michigan fishing in Marquette County, from Lake Superior to many secluded wilderness lakes and Upper Peninsula streams.

 Healthy populations of trout, walleye, salmon, and steelhead make this area an angler’s paradise.
 You can fish from shore at Willow Park or on the jetty, motor out to the Kalamazoo River, or book a charter expedition on the river or in Lake Michigan.
 Bring your own boat and gear or rent it here and see what’s biting now.

 Sault Ste.
 Marie and the St. Marys River offer one of the most diverse fishing experiences in all of Michigan.
 Enjoy the thrill of fishing for musky and trophy walleye, practice the finesse techniques you need to land trout or cast into the river and hope for the best.

 Whether you’re looking for a quiet fishing experience off the piers along the Black River – or a fun and exciting fishing charter adventure out on Lake Michigan with an experienced fishing guide – we have it here!
 Fishing charters provide great opportunities to hook a big one on the big Lake: salmon, steelhead, perch or trout.

-Traverse City and the surrounding area offer incredible fishing opportunities, and with all the rivers, lakes, and streams in the region, there is a wide variety of species that fisherman can go after.
+The Traverse City area offers incredible fishing opportunities, and with all the rivers, lakes, and streams in the region, there is a wide variety of species for fisherman.
 Go for the big experience on Lake Michigan with a chartered captained boat to catch salmon and lake trout; or take the peaceful route and cast for panfish from a canoe on one of the inland waterways.

 The locations listed on this page are Michigan convention and visitor bureaus (CVBs) that are part of a partnership program with the DNR.
 If you are interested in joining the program, please contact the DNR Marketing Manager for more information.